Attryy/Setting-up-your-Python-ML-system/Setup_steps_for_ML_Python.md

 `$ mkdir build`
 `$ cd build`
 `$ act_ml36`
-Since the following cmake command spans so many lines, cut and paste it into a text editor.
+Since the following cmake command spans so many lines, copy and paste it into a text editor.
 Replace 'username' with your username.
-Then cut and paste that at the BASH prompt.
+Then copy and paste that at the BASH prompt.
 `$ cmake -D CMAKE_BUILD_TYPE=RELEASE \`
          `-D CMAKE_INSTALL_PREFIX=/home/username/.ml36/lib/python3.6/site-packages/opencv \`
          `-D INSTALL_PYTHON_EXAMPLES=ON \`